 The Roots of the Problem

-Commentary on the Huffington Post Article: Montessori Education Debate
+Commentary on a 2012 Huffington Post Article: Montessori Education Debate

 The words of Laura Flores Shaw are like music to my ears!
 Yes, Montessori needs to be looked at and deeply examined as the debate over American education rages on.
 Yes, many of the answers to seemingly intractable issues can be found in Montessori.
 Yes, it is a powerful means to re-instill dignity into our children’s educational experience and help them tap their potential.
 Yes, yes, yes!